 Shipping Terms to Consider When Shipping Duty Free

 The default option for shipping internationally from Canada is delivery duty unpaid.
-Common carriers use the term EXW which essentially assigns all import related costs (duty, taxes, and other fees) to the receiver/ importer.
-Although goods may qualify for duty free entry, the CIF value are still subject to value added tax and other import fees.
+Common carriers use the term EXW.
+This assigns import costs to the receiver/ importer.
+Although goods may qualify for duty free entry, the CIF value are still subject to value add tax and other import fees.

 All of Canada's major trade deals, NAFTA (USMCA/ CUSMA/ T-MEC), CPTPP and CETA, include provisions to assist small companies to take advantage of free trade provisions.
 Most notable of the benefits is the easier process for country of origin declarations.

-Canada's recent trade agreements allow for easier origin certifications that can be incorporated directly into the shipping documents.
-Separate certificate of origins are generally no longer required.
+Canada's recent trade agreements allow for origin certifications directly on the shipping documents.
+Separate certificate of origins are generally no longer necessary.

-Jet Worldwide works with Canadian artisans who sell their locally sourced and made products internationally.
-In most cases, these shippers can sell and ship their goods for duty free entry to major international markets.
+Jet Worldwide works with Canadian artisans who sell local products internationally.
+Sell and ship goods for duty free import to major international markets.

 canada-free-major-trade-agreements-graphic